Isaac-DeFrain/KFramework/Notes-Tutorials/Tutorial1-DefiningLAMBDA/7DerivedConstructs-ExtendingPredefinedSyntax.md

 ## Derived Constructs; Extending Predefined Syntax

 ### To learn:
+* How to define derived language constructs
+* How to extend predefined syntax
-* How to define derived language constructs, that is, ones whose semantics is defined completely in terms of other language constructs.

-* How to add new constructs to predefined syntactic categories.
+In this lesson, we will learn how to define derived language constructs, that is, ones whose semantics are defined completely in terms of other language constructs.
+We will also learn how to add new constructs to predefined syntactic categories.

 ### Defining Derived Language Constructs
 When defining a language, we often want certain language constructs to be defined in terms of other constructs.
-For example, a let-binding construct of the form
+For example, a let-binding construct of the form:
 ```
 	let X = E in E'
 ```